Trans Week of Visibility + Action 2026 is happening now. March 25–31.

 ABOUT

-• In 2021, Chase Strangio (civil rights attorney) and Raquel Willis (activist and writer) launched Trans Week of Visibility and Action (TWOVA) to digitally mobilize the masses to confront the ever-increasing legislative attacks against the transgender community, specifically youth.
+• In 2021, Chase Strangio and Raquel Willis launched Trans Week of Visibility and Action to digitally mobilize communities confronting the escalating legislative attacks on trans people—especially youth.
 In 2025, TWOVA became a project of Gender Liberation Movement.

-The larger Trans Week Project aims to build different weeks of action, connection, rest, and resources over the course of the year to contend with the world around us and give us the tools to care for each other as we always have when the government and society at large fails us.
+Trans Week is not just one week.
+It is part of a longer project—building moments of action, connection, rest, and resources across the year, so that we have the tools to care for each other as we always have when the government and society at large fail us.

 • A brief history of the criminalization of trans lives and trans resistance

-Transgender, gender nonconforming, and nonbinary people have been consistently profiled and criminalized throughout United States history.
-In fact, many of our earliest records of gender nonconforming individuals are within the carceral system.
+Trans, gender nonconforming, and nonbinary people have been consistently profiled and criminalized throughout United States history.
+Many of our earliest records of gender nonconforming individuals exist within the carceral system.
 From Mary Jones and Frances Thompson to Lucy Hicks Anderson and Billy Tipton, our people have always found ways to survive in a society that has never wanted us to exist.

-This escalation is not an end but a continuation of a long history of state control over gender-variant bodies that has been a central tool and organizing principle of white supremacy and patriarchal dominance.
-This is a fight for trans justice but it is a fight for justice more broadly.
+This escalation is not new.
+It is a continuation of a long history of state control over gender-variant bodies—a central tool of white supremacy and patriarchal dominance.
+This is a fight for trans justice.
+It has always also been a fight for justice more broadly.